 The charted organization (your Alpha Phi Alpha chapter) owns each of its Scouting units (Cub Scout pack, Boy Scout troop, Venturing crew, or Explorer posts or clubs).
 As the chartered organization, your chapter uses Scouting to reach out to youth, helping them to make positive life choices.
 Chartered organizations select the unit’s leadership, provide/facilitate a meeting place, and guide the unit program.
 Most local councils provide several activities to earn money to cover the cost of program supplies and equipment.
 Either the unit or the chartered organization (the Alpha Phi Alpha chapter) pays the annual charter fee.
 The youth and adult members of the unit normally pay their own registration fees; however, some councils have Scoutreach programs to help offset some of these fees.

 Alpha Phi Alpha’s Good Turn Service Award is a distinguished award presented to active and registered members of both Alpha Phi Alpha Fraternity, Inc. and Boy Scouts of America who implement the Scouting program while promoting, supporting, and strengthening the relationship between the two organizations.
-The Whitney M. Young Jr. Service Award recognizes outstanding service by an adult or organization for their demonstrated involvement in the development and implementation of Scouting opportunities for youth in rural or low-income urban backgrounds.
+The Scouting Service Award recognizes outstanding service by an adult or organization for their demonstrated involvement in the development and implementation of Scouting opportunities for youth in rural or low-income urban backgrounds.
 Whitney Young is a distinguished brother of Alpha Phi Alpha Fraternity, Inc.

 Cub Scouting aims to promote character development, citizenship training, and personal fitness.